sailpoint-oss/developer.sailpoint.com/products/idn/docs/transforms/guides/your-first-transform.md

 }
 ```

-For more information about getting a transform by its `id,` see [Transform by ID](/idn/api/v3/get-transform).
+For more information about getting a transform by its `id` see the API [Transform by ID](/idn/api/v3/get-transform).

 ## Update a Transform